Dissolution of the Soviet Union: August coup attempt

-Fall: August to December
+August-December transition period

 On 24 August 1991, Gorbachev resigned as general secretary of the CPSU and dissolved all party units in the government.
 On the same day, the Supreme Soviet of the Ukrainian SSR passed a Declaration of Independence of Ukraine, calling for a national referendum on the independence of Ukraine from the Soviet Union.
 Five days later, the Supreme Soviet of the Soviet Union indefinitely suspended all CPSU activity on Soviet territory, effectively ending Communist rule in the Soviet Union and dissolving the only remaining unifying force in the country.
 Gorbachev established a State Council of the Soviet Union on 5 September, designed to bring him and the highest officials of the remaining republics into a collective leadership.
 The State Council was also empowered to appoint a premier of the Soviet Union.
 The premiership never functioned properly, though Ivan Silayev de facto took the post through the Committee on the Operational Management of the Soviet Economy and the Inter-Republican Economic Committee and tried to form a government, though with rapidly shrinking powers.

 The Soviet Union collapsed with dramatic speed in the last quarter of 1991.
 Between August and December, 10 republics seceded from the union, largely out of fear of another coup.
 By the end of September, Gorbachev no longer had the ability to influence events outside of Moscow.
 He was challenged even there by Yeltsin, who had begun taking over what remained of the Soviet government, including the Kremlin.

+The Soviet Union recognized the independence of Baltic republics on 6 September 1991.
+Georgia cut all ties with the Soviet Union on 7 September, citing the failure to receive a "sufficiently grounded answer" why the USSR did not recognise its independence when it had recognised the Baltic States' secession.

 On 17 September 1991, General Assembly resolution numbers 46/4, 46/5, and 46/6 admitted Estonia, Latvia, and Lithuania to the United Nations, conforming to Security Council resolution numbers 709, 710, and 711 passed on 12 September without a vote.

-On 6 November, Yeltsin–who had by then taken over much of the Soviet government–issued a decree banning all Communist Party activities on Russian territory.
+On 6 November, Yeltsin – who had by then taken over much of the Soviet government – issued a decree banning all Communist Party activities on Russian territory.

-By 7 November 1991, most newspapers referred to the country as the 'former Soviet Union'.
+By 7 November 1991, most newspapers referred to the 'former Soviet Union'.

 The final round of the Soviet Union's collapse began on 1 December 1991.
 That day, a Ukrainian popular referendum resulted in 91 percent of Ukraine's voters voting to affirm the independence declaration passed in August and formally secede from the Union.
 The secession of Ukraine, long second only to Russia in economic and political power, ended any realistic chance of Gorbachev keeping the Soviet Union together even on a limited scale.
 The leaders of the three Slavic republics, Russia, Ukraine, and Belarus (formerly Byelorussia), agreed to discuss possible alternatives to the union.